Gethe/wow-ui-source/README.markdown

 * Anyone in a dungeon party can now re-queue their group for a dungeon, as players will still be prompted whether or not to accept their chosen role.
 * Players who use the Vote Kick option will now be prompted to provide a reason for kicking a party member.
 This reason will be presented to everyone in the party except for the person voted to be kicked.
 * When joining as a group, more generous level requirements will be used instead of Random Dungeon level requirements so that players of different levels joining together will be eligible for a greater number of dungeons.
-* World Event bosses (such as Ahune for the Fire Festival) will now be accessible through the Dungeon Finder.
-Players must use the Dungeon Finder to access these bosses.
 * Parties randomly created via the Dungeon Finder will always be arranged in the party interface from top to bottom in the following order: tank, healer, damage, damage, damage.
 * If a random party is created via the Dungeon Finder and a player cannot roll Need on an item, a reason will now be provided.